23 Best Places to Visit in Cape Verde

 23 Best Places to Visit in Cape Verde 29

-Fogo has two distinct climate zones: a humid subtropical climate along the coast and a dry tropical climate above a thousand meters.
-The dry season lasts from December through May.
+The island has a humid subtropical climate along the coast and a dry tropical climate above 1,000 meters.
+The dry season runs from December to May.
+Fogo’s mountains receive more moisture, creating a milder climate than neighboring islands.

 Praia